k2view-academy/K2View-Academy/articles/18_cdc_and_search/02_cdc_messages.md

 <p>CDC Schema Update</p>
 </td>
 <td valign="top" width="550pxl">
-<p>Generated when an LU is redeployed to Fabric or following an <a href="https://github.com/k2view-academy/K2View-Academy/blob/KB_DROP3_CDC_Tali/articles/02_fabric_architecture/04_fabric_commands.md#drop-lu-command">LU drop command.&nbsp;</a> and are only generated for relevant changes like CDC column updates.
+<p>Generated when an LU is redeployed to Fabric or following an <a href="https://github.com/k2view-academy/K2View-Academy/blob/KB_DROP3_CDC_Tali/articles/02_fabric_architecture/04_fabric_commands.md#drop-lu-command">LU drop command&nbsp;</a>and only for relevant changes like CDC column updates.
 These messages hold the&nbsp;LU Schema name, information about the affected CDC LU tables and specific CDC indexed columns.</p>
 <p>To see an example, refer to&nbsp;<a href="https://github.com/k2view-academy/K2View-Academy/blob/KB_DROP3_CDC_Tali/articles/18_cdc_and_search/02_cdc_messages.md#appendix-b-cdc-schema-update-message--example">Appendix B</a>.</p>
 </td>
 </tr>